How to Get Involved

 Educational Requirements:

 Livestock projects also require additional educational requirements so youth can show their animals at the Trempealeau County Fair.
 The deadline for these requirements is set by the committee and the Fair Board.
 These additional educational requirements can be completed by attending workshops.
-You need to fill out the ‘Educational Events Form’ found on the Forms and Applications page and turn it into the Livestock Auction Committee by July 1st.
+You need to fill out the ‘Educational Events Form’ found on the Forms and Applications page and turn it in to the Livestock Auction Committee by July 1st.

 Trempealeau County Shooting Sports